kaloyan-marinov/goal-tracker/README.md

 4. set up the frontend

-    - download the Node.js runtime and install it on your system:
+    - install the Node.js dependenies:
         ```
+        # But first, make sure that you have downloaded the Node.js runtime
+        # and installed it on your system.

+        # The version used to develop this project is specified below:
         $ node --version
         v14.15.0
         $ npm --version
         6.14.8
         ```

-    - install the Node.js dependenies:
         ```
         $ cd client
         client $ npm install